flass/pantagruel/README.md

                        (default: 0.0005 for nucleotide alignemnt-based tree; 0.0002 for protein-based)

     --pop_bs_thresh  definee the threshold of branch support for delinating populations in the reference tree (default: 80)

-    -R|--resume      try and resume the task from previous run that was interupted (for the moment only available for taske 'core')

     -H|--submit_hpc  full address (hostname:/folder/location) of a folder on a remote high-performance computating (HPC) cluster server
                        This indicate that computationally intensive tasks, including building the gene tree collection